All Products

 FAQ

-How do I view the total number of RDS instances within my Alibaba Cloud account?
+How do I view the total number of RDS instances under my Alibaba Cloud account?

-Log on to the ApsaraDB RDS console.
-On the Overview page, you can view the total number of RDS instances that run different database engines within your Alibaba Cloud account.
-On this page, you can also view the regions in which the RDS instances are created and the number of running RDS instances in each region.
+Log on to the RDS Overview page to view the total number of RDS instances for all database engines under your Alibaba Cloud account.
+On this page, you can also see the regions where the instances are located and the number of running instances in each region.

 image